Claudia Campisano

 Instead, problems with the communicator can occur when:

-Other irregular activities could be 51%attack, the deposit from another account or executing any calls from any contract.
+Other irregular activities could be 51%attack, the deposit from another account or executing any calls from any contract, and validators take over.

 Conclusion